AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 -------------------------------------

-For Ada, explicit *compilation unit* names are given to library level packages or suprograms, case insensitive.
+For Ada, explicit *compilation unit* names are given to library level packages or subprograms, case insensitive.
 This is what must be used in project file attributes or :option:`--units` arguments to elaborate the set of :dfn:`units of interest`, not source file names.